2011 land acquisition protests in Uttar Pradesh

-Land acquisition controversies

-There have been past controversies elsewhere in India regarding land acquisition proposals, including those of 2008 regarding the Singur Tata Nano controversy at Singur in West Bengal, and protests in 2009 at Chandigarh.

-In addition, there have been allegations of arrangements between politicians, the police, bureaucracy and the land mafia, including in the states of Punjab and Uttar Pradesh.
-The allegations claim that the nexus has used the existing land acquisition law, which dates from 1894, for commercial or corporate gain.

-Protest timeline

-The cause of the May 2011 protests in Uttar Pradesh are disputed: the protestors claim that they are a direct consequence of the land acquisition has been challenged by the state government, which has stated that the acquisitions had been completed by July 2010 and that the 2011 protests were due to "anti-social" elements encouraging the violence.
-The farmers believe that the compensation paid by the state government for their land was inadequate, whereas the government believes it to be generous.

-2011

-6 May
+In 2011, The Government of Uttar Pradesh in India, faced protests against its proposed forced land acquisition for the building of the Yamuna Expressway.
+The protests were led by farmers in Gautam Buddha Nagar district including Bhatta and Parsaul villages for low compensation and improper rehabilitation benefits.The protests resulted in sporadic incidents of violence and three deaths.

+Protests

+In 2009, Yamuna Expressway Industrial Development Authority (YEIDA) attempted to acquire land for 2300 plots.
+This was opposed by farmers from 14 villages including Bhatta and Parsaul.
+Farmers filed over 700 writ petitions in Allahabad High Court for low land acquisition rates.
+The government stated that the 2011 protests were due to "anti-social" elements encouraging the violence.

-Three officials from the Uttar Pradesh State Road Transport Corporation, a public transport body, were kidnapped by inhabitants of Bhatta village and Parsaul village near Dankaur while in the area to conduct a survey.
+In 6th May, three officials from the Uttar Pradesh State Road Transport Corporation, a public transport body, were kidnapped by inhabitants of Bhatta village and Parsaul village near Dankaur while in the area to conduct a survey.

-7–9 May

 Violence erupted on 7 May as police moved in to rescue the abducted men, This included a three-hour gun battle between the villagers and police force, which led to the death of two policemen and two civilians, as well as several injured casualties.
 A number of local farmers were arrested, entry to the village was effectively shut off and Section 144 (a measure to limit unlawful assembly) was imposed in an attempt to quell the troubles.
 The violence continued on 8 May and the state government deployed 2,000 policemen on 9 May.

-11 May

-Rahul Gandhi, the president of the Indian youth congress reached the village after eluding the police.
+In 11th May, Rahul Gandhi, the president of the Indian youth congress reached the village after eluding the police.
 He conducted a dharna and was subsequently briefly taken into "preventative custody".